-In this post, you will learn how to disable OS X’s built-in Auto-Correction feature.
+In this post, you will learn how to disable your Mac’s built-in Auto-Correction feature.

 How Auto-Correction works

-On OS X, autocorrection underlines misspelled words in red.
+On macOS, autocorrection underlines misspelled words in red.
 As you type, suggested words pop up, allowing you to accept a single suggestion by keeping on typing.

 If two or more suggest words are shown, you can click one, or use the keyboard arrows to select it.
 To ignore suggested words, press the Escape key on the keyboard.

 Any automatically corrected word is briefly underlined in blue, letting you revert to the original spelling by putting the insertion point after the word.